VRService

 This property describes whether the user is using a virtual reality (VR) device.

-If a VR device is enabled, you can interact with its location and movement through functions such as UserInputService:GetUserCFrame().
+If a VR device is enabled, you can interact with its location and movement through methods such as UserInputService:GetUserCFrame().
 You can also react to VR device movement using the UserInputService.UserCFrameChanged event.

 print("User is using a VR headset!")